ik0675/ReversiAI/README.md

 # ReversiAI
-Using a traditional method (min max with alpha beta pruning), I implemented Reversi algorithm to compete a local greedy algorithm.
+Using a traditional method (min max with alpha beta pruning with depth limit searching), I implemented Reversi algorithm to compete a local greedy algorithm.

 # Instruction
 Using three tabs on terminal,